Companies in sprint to ship goods from Mexico before tariffs

-A business man talks on the phone next to the welcome sign of the "New Opportunities for Foreign Trade" Symposium at the Rosarito Convention Center near Tijuana, Mexico, Friday, June 7, 2019.
+Trucks line up to cross into the United States at the border in Tijuana, Mexico, Friday, June 7, 2019.
 Companies have been rushing to ship as many goods as possible out of Mexico to get ahead of possible tariffs threatened by President Donald Trump, hurriedly sending cars, appliances and construction materials across the border to beat Monday’s deadline.
 (AP Photo/Hans-Maximo Musielik)

-Companies have been rushing to ship as many goods as possible out of Mexico to get ahead of possible tariffs threatened by President Donald Trump, hurriedly sending cars, appliances and construction materials across the border to beat Monday's deadline.
+Companies are rushing to ship as many goods as possible out of Mexico to get ahead of the tariffs threatened by President Donald Trump, hurriedly sending cars, appliances and construction materials across the border to beat Monday's deadline.

 Continue Reading Below

 Mexican-made tiles are piled up on the pavement next to a warehouse in New Mexico.
 A furniture factory and a jalapeno exporter are fretting about a huge financial hit next week.
-Hundreds of semi-trailers idled in line Friday at the truck crossing in Tijuana, carrying medical devices and Toyota cars and trucks bound for the U.S.
+And hundreds of semi-trailers carrying medical devices, televisions and Toyota pickups idled in line Friday at the truck crossing in Tijuana.

+Even before the tariff threat, Tijuana shipped $80 million worth of goods across the border every day.
+Now companies are spending millions to hire freight carriers and secure warehouse in the U.S. in a massive shift of inventory over a matter of days.

-"You see these supply chain managers on a tear, just bringing stuff in as fast as they can," said Jerry Pacheco, president of the Border Industrial Association in Santa Teresa, New Mexico.
-"Almost every major supply chain manager who is bringing stuff from Mexico is scrambling to get their stuff across the border as quickly as possible."
+"You see these supply chain-managers on a tear, just bringing stuff in as fast as they can," said Jerry Pacheco, president of the Border Industrial Association in Santa Teresa, New Mexico.
+"Almost every major supply-chain manager who is bringing stuff from Mexico is scrambling to get their stuff across the border as quickly as possible."

 Trump says he will impose 5% tariffs on all goods imported from Mexico starting Monday unless the country does more to stop the flow of Central American immigrants into the U.S.

 The White House and Mexico representatives have been meeting in Washington in hopes of coming up with a deal that satisfies the president and averts the tariffs.
-Many Republicans in Washington oppose the tariffs because they fear it rattling the economy.
+Many Republicans in Washington oppose the tariffs because they fear rattling the economy.
+It's unclear how companies would pay the duties.

-The tariffs were the topic of conversation at an import-export convention called "Foreign Trade and New Opportunities" Friday in Tijuana.

 Advertisement